TheCacophonyProject/docs/pages/01.home/release-notes-3/item.md

 This article documents the major changes for the Cacophony Project's software updates each week.
 The latest updates are at the top of the article.
+## Friday 7th May
+### Predator Classifier (v2.13.1)
+- Support to run multiple models at once
+- Support for toggling video disk caching via command line

+### Thermal Processing (v2.8.2)
+- Classify videos with disk caching only if longer than 4 minutes (Should speed up processing times)

 ## Wednesday 14th April
 ### Browse (v2.33.1)